epsil/epsil.github.io/gll/index.md

 Thus, we can broadcast results from one branch of the grammar to another, "reawakening" the interested branch.
 How do we awaken a branch?
 By calling its continuation!
 In fact, the same continuation may be called several times in a recursive grammar, which we will see below.
 Like in a video game, each continuation is a "save point" in our program, and we can reload any part of it as our knowledge progresses.

-To memoize functions written in continuation-passing style, we define a `memo-cps`{.scheme} wrapper.
-For clarity, we define a few local functions: `push-continuation!`{.scheme} adds a continuation to an entry, `push-result!`{.scheme} adds a result to the entry, `result-subsumed?`{.scheme} checks if the entry already contains a given result, `make-entry`{.scheme} creates an empty entry, and `table-ref`{.scheme} looks up an memoization entry, creating an empty entry if one does not exist.
+To memoize functions written in continuation-passing style, we define a `memo-cps` wrapper.
+For clarity, we define a few local functions: `push-continuation!` adds a continuation to an entry, `push-result!` adds a result to the entry, `result-subsumed?` checks if the entry already contains a given result, `make-entry` creates an empty entry, and `table-ref` looks up an memoization entry, creating an empty entry if one does not exist.

 ```scheme
 (define (memo-cps fn)